 The program director reserves the right to request a doctors written note should the staff observe that your child exhibits any signs or symptoms of common contagious childhood illnesses.
-Should your child be sent home with any signs and symptoms of any contagious illness the pogrom also reserves the right to request a written doctor's note with a written diagnosis and instructions for when the child may return.
+Should your child be sent home with any signs and symptoms of any contagious illness the pogrom also reserves the right to request a written doctor's note with a written diagnosis.
 Please remember that this is for the safety of all enrolled children in efforts to reduce the spread of childhood illnesses and germs.